Contemporary African Pattern

 The newest kid on the block is this award-winning building constructed primarily of laminated veneer and known as the Lagos Wooden Tower.

-Located in Accra, Ghana it is designed and conceptualised by Hermann Kamte & Associates, an architectural firm from the Cameroon.
+Located in Lagos, Ghana it is designed and conceptualised by Hermann Kamte & Associates, an architectural firm from the Cameroon.

 The core is wrapped in alternatively repeating graphic patterns that are design based in traditional Yoruban culture but appear here in a very modern and striking application.